 TABLE B-5.
-Power LED (Red) State Description Off Device powered off.
-On solid After power-up: Searching for and trying to join a Wi-Fi network/creating an ad hoc network Normal Operation: Low Power Mode disabled.
-Double blink every two seconds Low Power Mode enabled.
-Single blink every four seconds Asleep (by use of the IPNetPower instruction in the datalogger when in Bridge Mode) Fast single blink OS Download in progress - DO NOT DISCONNECT POWER
+Power LED (Red) State Description Off Device powered off or asleep (in bridge mode, by use of the IPNetPower() instruction in the datalogger).
+On solid Searching for and trying to join a Wi-Fi network or creating an ad hoc network Double blink every two seconds Normal operation.
+Fast single blink OS Download in progress - DO NOT DISCONNECT POWER